coder/docs/admin/devurls.md

 You can set the maximum access level, but developers may choose to restrict access further.

-For example, if you set the maximum access level as **Authenticated**, then any dev URLs created for workspaces in your Coder deployment will be accessible to any authenticated Coder user.
+For example, if you set the maximum access level as **Authenticated**, then all dev URLs created for workspaces in your Coder deployment will be accessible to any authenticated Coder user.